The White Album

 The conflict could have meant mutual destruction, carrying off the entire planet with it.
 The idea of a nuclear war was on everyone's minds and was far from being an abstract notion for the Americans who came out of this crisis traumatized.
 Consumer society dictates, air raid shelters became really popular, bunkers being more and more sophisticated.
 As for the young Americans, since Truman and the establishment of "school drills", they were periodically subjected to simulated nuclear attacks where they were taught to hide under their school desk like Bert the Turtle.
 So nothing that felt reassuring.
 Kennedy's composure in this matter was in any case remarkable and allowed him to restore his image internationally.
 So, in the absence of waging a conventional war, the competition between the two powers took place in space.

 Since the Beep-Beep of October 1957, the sound of the signal transmitted by the Russian Sputnik, the first satellite put into orbit by human technology, 560 miles above our heads, American space science was behind the times.
 On April 12, 1961, Russian scientists sent this time into orbit the first man into space.
-Yuri Gargarin carried out a 108-minutes flight aboard the Vostok 1 spacecraft.
+Yuri Gagarin carried out a 108-minutes flight aboard the Vostok 1 spacecraft.
 That was it for Kennedy, who appeared before Congress on May 25, 1961.
 He proposed an increased budget of 7 to 9 billion dollars in order to finance the conquest of the Moon.
 This was the birth of the Apollo project.
 The goal: to send and safely return a man to the Moon within the next decade.
 It received the support of the overwhelming majority of Congress.

 Truman had ordered the resumption of research and testing of the H-Bomb, the thermonuclear atomic bomb; Eisenhower in his end-of-term speech oddly warned against the uncontrolled militarization of society.
 We were right out in it.
 Following the Cuban Missile Crisis, a new military budget was presented before Congress.
 On a considerable rise, it was supposed to be added to NASA's budget for the Apollo project.
 The proposal was passed without difficulty.
 All this money, which must be counted in billions of dollars, could have been used to finance the long-awaited social and educational reforms, in a country where one in five Americans, so 20% of the population, still lived below the poverty line.
 However, with unemployment reaching a record rate of 8% and growth below 4 points, the new administration was choosing to respond to the recession with a massive injection of military credits.
 From capitalism to economic planning, the line became increasingly tenuous.